 Preschool students are permitted to wear age appropriate, modest clothing.
 Student clothing should be casual, comfortable and in good taste.
-It is very important that clothing be "bathroom friendly," including bottoms with elastic waists, no belts, etc. Students are required to wear closed-toe, closed-heel shoes every day; please do not dress your student in jellies, flip flops, sandals, platform shoes or cowboy boots.
+It is very important that clothing be "bathroom friendly," including bottoms with elastic waists, no belts, etc. Students are required to wear closed-toe, closed-heel shoes every day.
 These requests are made for the safety of your child.
-(See FPA Downtown Addendum p.
-65 for K2 - K6 information.)